 For an employer, a short notice resignation is not ideal.
 It provides the employer with less opportunity to train or find a new replacement for the resigning employee.
 This abrupt departure can leave an employer on negative terms with the resigning employee as it provides little to no transition period for the employer to change roles and responsibilities.

 The employee often forfeits some usual transition process benefits as part of the short notice.
 For example, an exit interview isn’t normally performed by the employer.
-And a smaller final paycheck will be expected as well if the employee is unable to complete a full two week pay period.
+And a smaller final paycheck will be expected if the employee is unable to complete a full two-week pay period.

 Resigning on Short Notice

 When resigning from a job on short notice with an employer, the first step is to speak with a supervisor, manager, or boss regarding the resignation.
 Have a conversation with them regarding the need to resign from the position quickly.
 It’s important to provide some level of detail to the current employer on the reason for resigning.
 Some good reasons include:

 - Personal reasons or personal circumstances like health or finance emergencies.

 - A new job that is not offering two weeks transition period.

 Once speaking with the manager about the need to resign quickly (determining the last day of employment or final day), creating a formal notification by writing a written notice (or resignation letter) is required.
 This letter will be submitted to the human resources department and manager.